dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    Influence, monopoly and danger, were held out to the people, and the mis-led multitude caught the bait.

-   But notwithstanding all this cry of influence, this clamor of monopoly, it is influence and monopoly that have produced the attack on the bank.
-There are certain men in Philadelphia, whether friends or otherwise to the revolution matters not, they are monied men.
+   But notwithstanding all this cry of influence, this clamour of monopoly, it is influence and monopoly that have produced the attack on the bank.
+There are certain men in Philadelphia, whether friends or otherwise to the revolution matters not, *they are monied men*.
 These men view a public bank as standing in the way of their private interest.
-Their wealth is not of so much value to them as it would be if the bank was demolished, and therefore they say down with the bank.
+Their wealth is not of so much value to them as it would be if the bank was demolished, and therefore they say *down with the bank*.
 To accomplish this point, so agreeable to their wishes, and advantageous to their wealth, they have been working through the ignorance of the late house in matters of commerce, and the nature of banks, and on the prejudices of others as leaders of that party, to demolish the bank.
-It might be error in the former, but it is willful mischief in the latter; and as mischief is not lessened by the apology of error, nor increased by the criminality of design, therefore those who sacrificed to prejudice, are, as to matters of public trust, alike the objects of public reprobation.
+It might be error in the former, but it is wilful mischief in the latter; and as mischief is not lessened by the apology of error, nor increased by the criminality of design, therefore those who sacrificed to prejudice, are, as to matters of public trust, alike the objects of public reprobation.